apache/openwhisk-slackinvite/README.md

 ### Update index.html
 Edit the line `var actionUrl = "https://...";` and replace the value with your new url that expose your new action.

-### Deploy to github-pages
+### Deploy to GitHub Pages
-Create a new github repo, then go to settings, and set master branch as github page.
+Create a new GitHub repo, then go to settings, and set the master branch as GitHub Pages.
-Push the modified `index.html` to the new repo, then your webpage would be accesible from https://$username.github.io/$reponame
+Push the modified `index.html` to the new repo, then your webpage will be accesible from `https://$username.github.io/$reponame`

 License: Apache-2.0